 Why do we need VAPT tools?

 As we become increasingly reliant on IT systems, the security risks are also increasing both in terms of quantity and scope.
-It has become mandatory to proactively protect important IT systems so that there are no security breaches.
+It has become mandatory to proactively protect important IT systems so that there are no data security breaches.
 Penetration testing is the most useful technique adopted by companies to safeguard their IT infrastructures.

 “Avoid buying specialist VAPT tools or commissioning assessments from third parties without fully considering your business’ needs.
 Tests vary in focus, breath and duration so ensure that you take the time to fully scope your requirements to receive the greatest benefit and value for money.” – Mark Nicholls, CTO, Redscan.